runatlantis/atlantis/runatlantis.io/guide/getting-started.md

 # Getting Started
-These instructions are for running Atlantis locally so you can test it out against your own repositories before deciding whether to install it more permanently.
+These instructions are for running Atlantis **locally on your own computer** so you can test it out against your own repositories before deciding whether to install it more permanently.

 ::: tip